The 83 Greatest Love Songs to Dedicate to Your Special Someone

 Let’s be honest: Love songs always hit right in the feels.
-A ballad can transform from a regular song into the soundtrack of your relationship—whether you’re celebrating your 25th anniversary or just uttering “I love you” for the first time.
+A ballad can transform from a regular song into the soundtrack of your relationship—whether you’re celebrating your 25th anniversary or just uttering “I love you” for the first time on Valentine's Day.

 But what makes a great love song?
 The top-secret recipe starts with the lyrics.
 You can go from a jazzy number that spells out letters (like “L-O-V-E” by Nat King Cole) to a rock hit that breaks down the true meaning of love (like “I Want to Know What Love Is” by Foreigner) or even a nostalgic track that makes you reflect on past relationships (like “Teenage Dream” by Katy Perry).
 Simply put: Love songs have stood the test of time through so many decades.